Visiting Ephesus in Turkey: Day Trip to Ephesus from Izmir

 I must admit the stay at Nisanyan added an unexpected charm to our Ephesus day trip.
 We were hoping to visit major historical ruins, but also got a fabulous stay, delicious authentic food and a charming village in the bargain.

-We reached the site before 5 pm – the sun wasn’t hot and most of the tourist buses had left.
-Since the site is open till 730 pm, this gave us enough time to wander around this amazing ruin, take pictures and let our daughter spend leisurely time with the (inevitable) cats!
+We planned to visit Ephesus ruins post lunch, and later we postponed our Ephesus walking tour to 4 pm.
+This was a good decision.
+The sun wasn’t hot and most of the tourist buses had left.
+Since the site is open till 7 pm, this gave us enough time to wander around this amazing ruin, take pictures and let our daughter spend leisurely time with the (inevitable) cats!

 Ephesus walking tour, Ephesus day trip